CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 ### Ssh Logs

-The [Ssh Logs][Ssh Logs Property] that is returned from the execution of the [Command][Command Property] on the host specified in the [Ssh Session Details][Ssh Session Details Property].
+The [Ssh Logs][Ssh Logs Property] that are returned from the execution of the [Command][Command Property] on the host specified in the [Ssh Session Details][Ssh Session Details Property].
 This property contains all of the information in relation to the logs returned by the [Command][Command Property], these are:

 - WelcomeMessage
 - Logs